IBM/aspera-cli/README.md

 * 0.10.3

   * included user name in oauth bearer token cache for AoC when JWT is used.

 * 0.10.2

   * updated `search_nodes` to be more generic, so it can search not only on access key, but also other queries.
   * added doc for "cargo" like actions
   * added doc for multi-session

 * 0.10.1

   * AoC and node v4 "browse" works now on non-folder items: file, link
   * initial support for AoC automation (do not use yet)

 * 0.10

   * support for transfer using IBM Cloud Object Storage
   * improved `find` action using arbitrary expressions

 * 0.9.36

   * added option to specify file pair lists

 * 0.9.35

   * updated plugin `preview` , changed parameter names, added documentation
   * fix in `ats` plugin : instance id needed in request header

 * 0.9.34

   * parser "@preset" can be used again in option "transfer_info"
   * some documentation re-organizing

 * 0.9.33

   * new command to display basic token of node
   * new command to display bearer token of node in AoC
   * the --fields= option, support +_fieldname_ to add a field to default fields
   * many small changes

 * 0.9.32

   * all Faspex public links are now supported
   * removed faspex operation recv_publink
   * replaced with option `link` (consistent with AoC)

 * 0.9.31

   * added more support for public link: receive and send package, to user or dropbox and files view.
   * delete expired file lists
   * changed text table gem from text-table to terminal-table because it supports multiline values

 * 0.9.27

   * basic email support with SMTP
   * basic proxy auto config support

 * 0.9.26

   * table display with --fields=ALL now includes all column names from all lines, not only first one
   * unprocessed argument shows error even if there is an error beforehand

 * 0.9.25

   * the option `value` of command `find`, to filter on name, is not optional
   * `find` now also reports all types (file, folder, link)
   * `find` now is able to report all fields (type, size, etc...)

 * 0.9.24

   * fix bug where AoC node to node transfer did not work
   * fix bug on error if ED25519 private key is defined in .ssh

 * 0.9.23

   * defined REST error handlers, more error conditions detected
   * commands to select specific ascp location

 * 0.9.21

   * supports simplified wizard using global client
   * only ascp binary is required, other SDK (keys) files are now generated

 * 0.9.20

   * improved wizard (prepare for AoC global client id)
   * preview generator: addedoption : --skip-format=&lt;png,mp4&gt;
   * removed outdated pictures from this doc

 * 0.9.19

   * added command aspera bearer --scope=xx

 * 0.9.18

   * enhanced aspera admin events to support query

 * 0.9.16

   * AoC transfers are now reported in activity app
   * new interface for Rest class authentication (keep backward compatibility)

 * 0.9.15

   * new feature: "find" command in aspera files
   * sample code for transfer API

 * 0.9.12

   * add nagios commands
   * support of ATS for IBM Cloud, removed old version based on aspera id

 * 0.9.11

   * Breaking change: @stdin is now @stdin:
   * support of ATS for IBM Cloud, removed old version based on aspera id

 * 0.9.10

   * Breaking change: parameter transfer-node becomes more generic: transfer-info
   * Display SaaS storage usage with command: aspera admin res node --id=nn info
   * cleaner way of specifying source file list for transfers
   * Breaking change: replaced download_mode option with http_download action

 * 0.9.9

   * Breaking change: "aspera package send" parameter deprecated, use the --value option instead with "recipients" value.
 See example.
   * Now supports "cargo" for Aspera on Cloud (automatic package download)

 * 0.9.8

   * Faspex: use option once_only set to yes to enable cargo like function. id=NEW deprecated.
   * AoC: share to share transfer with command "transfer"

 * 0.9.7

   * homogeneous [_transfer-spec_](#transferspec) for `node` and [`direct`](#agt_direct) transfer agents
   * preview persistency goes to unique file by default
   * catch mxf extension in preview as video
   * Faspex: possibility to download all packages by specifying id=ALL
   * Faspex: to come: cargo-like function to download only new packages with id=NEW

 * 0.9.6

   * Breaking change: `@param:`is now `@preset:` and is generic
   * AoC: added command to display current workspace information

 * 0.9.5

   * new parameter: new_user_option used to choose between public_link and invite of external users.
   * fixed bug in wizard, and wizard uses now product detection

 * 0.9.4

   * Breaking change: onCloud file list follow --source convention as well (plus specific case for download when first path is source folder, and other are source file names).
   * AoC Package send supports external users
   * new command to export AoC config to Aspera CLI config

 * 0.9.3

   * REST error message show host and code
   * option for quiet display
   * modified transfer interface and allow token re-generation on error
   * async add admin command
   * async add db parameters
   * Breaking change: new option "sources" to specify files to transfer

 * 0.9.2

   * Breaking change: changed AoC package creation to match API, see AoC section

 * 0.9.1

   * Breaking change: changed faspex package creation to match API, see Faspex section

 * 0.9

   * Renamed the CLI from aslmcli to `ascli`
   * Automatic rename and conversion of former config folder from aslmcli to `ascli`

 * 0.7.6

   * add "sync" plugin

 * 0.7

   * Breaking change: AoC package recv take option if for package instead of argument.
   * Breaking change: Rest class and Oauth class changed init parameters
   * AoC: receive package from public link
   * select by col value on output
   * added rename (AoC, node)

 * 0.6.19

-Breaking change:

-	* ats server list provisioned &rarr; ats cluster list
+  * change: (break) ats server list provisioned &rarr; ats cluster list
-	* ats server list clouds &rarr; ats cluster clouds
+  * change: (break) ats server list clouds &rarr; ats cluster clouds
-	* ats server list instance --cloud=x --region=y &rarr; ats cluster show --cloud=x --region=y
+  * change: (break) ats server list instance --cloud=x --region=y &rarr; ats cluster show --cloud=x --region=y
-	* ats server id xxx &rarr; ats cluster show --id=xxx
+  * change: (break) ats server id xxx &rarr; ats cluster show --id=xxx
-	* ats subscriptions &rarr; ats credential subscriptions
+  * change: (break) ats subscriptions &rarr; ats credential subscriptions
-	* ats api_key repository list &rarr; ats credential cache list
+  * change: (break) ats api_key repository list &rarr; ats credential cache list
-	* ats api_key list &rarr; ats credential list
+  * change: (break) ats api_key list &rarr; ats credential list
-	* ats access_key id xxx &rarr; ats access_key --id=xxx
+  * change: (break) ats access_key id xxx &rarr; ats access_key --id=xxx

 * 0.6.18

   * some commands take now --id option instead of id command.

 * 0.6.15

   * Breaking change: "files" application renamed to "aspera" (for "Aspera on Cloud"). "repository" renamed to "files".
 Default is automatically reset, e.g. in config files and change key "files" to "aspera" in [option preset](#lprt) "default".

-# BUGS, FEATURES, CONTRIBUTION
+## BUGS, FEATURES, CONTRIBUTION

 For issues or feature requests use the Github repository and issues.